SpiderOak/nimbus.io/docs/administrators_guide.rst

 The recommended configuration is to run the PostgreSQL instance with its data files residing on a SSD.
-Then configure PostgreSQL log shipping to archive database changes to one of the storage volumes, or send them via the REST API to a different Nimbus.io storage cluster, so that we can recover the majority of the database when the SSD dies (and let anti-entropy handle the remainder.)
+Then configure PostgreSQL log shipping to archive database changes to one of the storage volumes, or send them via the `nio_cmd` tool and the REST API to a different Nimbus.io storage cluster, so that we can recover the majority of the database when the SSD dies (and let anti-entropy handle the remainder.)